Aiimene/Edux/README.md

 ---

-Built with ❤️ for better education management
+Built with Edux Team for better education management